shaunthecomputerscientist/Real_Analysis-PILER/Real Analysis/lesson4.md

 **from (i) & (ii) sequence is convergent**

 **Fun fact: This sequence converges to e.
 You might recognize this from Taylor's approximation.
 If you take the series of this sequence it will converge to e.
-You might also recognize 1^$\infty$ in the limit form which converges to e.
+You might also recognize 1^ $\infty$ in the limit form which converges to e.
 Nonetheless, we did not have to compute the limit explicitly and we could comment on convergence or divergence of this sequence.**

 ## Monotone Convergence Theorem